isabella232/OfficeDocs-O365ServiceDescriptions-pr.pt-BR/Office365-ServiceDescriptions/visio-online-service-description/visio-online.md

 ## <a name="smartart"></a>SmartArt
 <a name="BM_19"> </a>

 Com o Visio online, você não pode adicionar SmartArt a um diagrama.
-No enTanto, se o SmartArt foi adicionado usando o aplicativo da área de trabalho Visio, ele estará visível no Visio online.
+No entanto, se o SmartArt foi adicionado usando o aplicativo da área de trabalho Visio, ele estará visível no Visio online.

 ## <a name="tell-me"></a>Diga-me
 <a name="BM_20"> </a>